-- Assistant Professor of Medicine, Division of Rheumatology, Department of Medicine, Johns Hopkins University
+- Associate Professor of Clinical Medicine, Division of Rheumatology, Department of Medicine, Johns Hopkins University

 Dr. Thomas Grader-Beck completed his Rheumatology fellowship training at Johns Hopkins University School of Medicine in 2003.
 His clinical interests include the diagnosis and treatment of inflammatory joint disease with a focus on rheumatoid arthritis, psoriatic arthritis and inflammatory spondylarthropathies.
-He has a special interest in secondary Sjogren’s syndrome, a systemic autoimmune disease that leads to dryness of the eyes and mouth, that is frequently associated with inflammatory arthritis.
+He has a special interest in Sjogren’s disease, a systemic autoimmune disease with prominent dryness of the eyes and mouth as well as organ manifestations.
+Sjogren’s disease is frequently associated with Rheumatoid arthritis and other inflammatory arthritis types.

 Dr. Grader-Beck’s research interest are focused on improving quality of patient care and clinical research using state of the art information technology.
 He is developing innovative ways in how clinicians and researchers can leverage electronic health record systems to deliver individualized patient care (Precision Medicine).